Usage

 Database (SQL)

-Add db to the agent options and it instruments java.sql.Statement.execute* (ByteBuddy) to time JDBC calls, aggregating them by sanitized SQL shape (literals parameterized, so no values reach the summary) into a Top SQL (by total time) section — each shape with its call count, average latency, and a hedged possible N+1 flag for high-count low-latency shapes:
+Add db to the agent options and it instruments java.sql.Statement.execute* (ByteBuddy) to time JDBC calls, aggregating them by sanitized SQL shape (literals parameterized, so no values reach the summary) into a Top SQL (by total time) section — each shape with its call count, average latency, the app call-site it was issued from (· at <Repo>:line), and a shape-aware hint: a high-count low-latency select is a possible N+1 (unless it already uses WHERE id IN (…), the batch-fetch fix — then it isn’t flagged), while a repeated single-row insert/update reads as likely un-batched (enable JDBC batching):

 java -javaagent:jvmlens-agent.jar=out=/var/log/jvmlens.md,db,interval=60 -jar app.jar